 The Evolving Landscape of Self-Driving Cars

 As the technology and legal landscape continue to evolve, it is essential to keep in mind that liability determinations can be highly dependent on the specific circumstances of each case.
-Moreover, legal systems are likely to adapt to the emerging challenges posed by autonomous vehicles, and new laws and precedents may be established.
+Legal systems are likely to adapt to the emerging challenges posed by autonomous vehicles, potentially leading to the establishment of new laws and precedents.

 New legislation, court rulings, and industry standards emerge on a regular basis.
 If you have been injured as the result of a driverless car or semi-automated vehicle, it would be in your best interest to contact an experienced California auto defect lawyer who has knowledge and experience handling these types of cases.